Each applicant must complete the

 here for more details about this service.
 A minimum of three letters are required from individuals who can provide a well considered evaluation of your qualifications for the medical profession.
 (Two of the three should be from faculty with a science background at a four-year undergraduate institution – course instructors, research mentors, clinical faculty are all acceptable.)
 A minimum of two letters of recommendation are required from research related faculty.
 Please refrain from sending more than seven letters of recommendation.

 Selected candidates will be invited to the UCSD campus for an interview.
 The admission process for the MSTP is integrated with the School of Medicine so one visit is sufficient for both.
 Application to the graduate programs are not required; acceptance to the MSTP includes acceptance to a graduate program.
 Travel and financial arrangements for interviews are the applicant's responsibility.
 The interview day consists of interviews by two faculty members who are members of the admissions committee and one MSTP student.
 Interviews are non-confrontational and are conducted one-on-one.
 Faculty often ask about an applicant's research experiences, career goals and the desire to become a physician scientist.
+The School of Medicine also conducts MMIs during one of the interview days.

 For additional information about the application process, admission, or about the Medical Scientist Training Program, please contact: